manybabies/manybabies.github.io/projects.md

       </div>
       <div class="col-sm-10">
         <h4>Secondary Analyses</h4>
-        <i>Conducted on publicly-available ManyBabies data.
-In some cases, may include additional data not collected as part of MB (e.g., if an individual lab investigates relationships between their lab’s MB data and other data collected by their lab)</i>
+        <i>Conducted on publicly-available ManyBabies data; in some cases, may include additional data not collected as part of MB (e.g., if an individual lab investigates relationships between their lab’s MB data and other data collected by their lab)</i>
       </div>
     </div>
   </div>